Update on Trader Joe’s CARNITAS (M.I.A) and the realities of business in the current economic environment

 NB: This post has gotten more Comments then any other post!
 A lot of people have written in to complain about this item being discontinued.
 One reader found it available from another supplier online (though at a pretty steep price !).
 Read through the Comments for the details

-Alternatives: TJ’s BROWN JASMINE RICE & BROWN BASMATI RICE– regular brown rice just takes 10 more minutes than this mix which had parboiled brown rice.
-Also consider TJ’s WILD RICE; you can cook some brown rice and blend it with cooked wild rice for another good blend.
-ALSO – They have an excellent rice blend called HARVEST GRAIN BLEND this is good on it’s own or blend it with your cooked brown rice.
+Alternatives: TJ’s BROWN JASMINE RICE & BROWN BASMATI RICE– regular brown rice just takes 10 more minutes than this mix which had parboiled rice.
+Also consider TJ’s WILD RICE; you can cook some brown rice and blend it with cooked wild rice for another good rice blend.
+ALSO – They have an excellent rice blend called HARVEST GRAIN BLEND this is good on it’s own or blend some of that cooked with cooked brown rice.

 I did locate “DAIKON SEEDS” on Amazon.
 I don’t see why you couldn’t mix these into brown rice?
 Here’s a link to the DAIKON SEEDS (Amazon)